-Beginning with Orientation, new students learn about the rights, responsibilities, and privileges they gain by being members of the CU-Boulder community.
+Beginning with Welcome Day, students learn about the rights, responsibilities, and privileges they gain by being members of the CU-Boulder community.
 This mandatory program educates incoming students on the social and civic responsibilities expected of CU students.

 The University of Colorado Boulder Honor Code establishes a fundamental social contract within which the university community agrees to live.
 Each member of the university community pledges to personally uphold the values of trust, respect and honor.